BIGJRA/BIGJRA.github.io/reborn.md

     - Destiny Bond
     - Gunk Shot

-Another fight with PULSE Hypno, this time with the support of a full team on the Chess Arena.
+Another fight with PULSE Hypno, this time with the support of a full team on the Chess Board.
 I recommend Quick Guard for this fight - you'll be able to block First Impression, all of the King Rhyperior's moves, and Sucker Punch.
 You'll also be at the mercy of Hypno's Dark Void, so Safeguard, Chesto Berries, Sleep Talk, etc. can all be useful in keeping your momentum here.
 If you don't already have a Z-Move planned out, the Buginium-Z can be crucial to taking out Hypno.
 Bring your own King for some priority shenanigans if needed.

 **Endgame**